linuxelitebr/san/README.md

 This document describes a Fibre Channel (FC) connectivity issue observed in OpenShift/Kubernetes clusters using SAN storage arrays.
 The problem occurs **only on nodes that have not yet had any LUN mapped**.
 Once a LUN has been successfully mapped, no intermittent connectivity losses are observed.

+There are reports that this problem also affects hypervisors such as VMWare.

 ## Problem Description

 When a new node in the cluster has no LUNs previously mapped, it may fail to establish initial connectivity with SAN storage volumes over Fibre Channel connections.